En-1/Getting-and-Cleaning-Data/README.md

 #0.
 Data ware  downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip , unzipped ans saved into data directory as "./data/UCI HAR Dataset".
 Further data manipulation in https://github.com/En-1/Getting-and-Cleaning-Data/blob/master/run_analysis.R

-#Creating list of files -  text files (.txt) from dirs and subdirs of loading Data except "Inertial Signals" subdirs

-#Loadind files into R - load using read.table, assign name as file name

 #1.
+Creating list of files -  text files (.txt) from dirs and subdirs of loading Data except "Inertial Signals" subdirs

+#2.
+Loadind files into R - load using read.table, assign name as file name

+#3.
 Merges the training and the test sets to create one data set - using rbind

-#2.
+#4.
 Extracts only the measurements on the mean and standard deviation - create logical vecror from feautures names, slect fron DSet

-#3.
+#5.
 Uses descriptive activity names to name the activities in the data set - merge y with activity_labels

-#4.
+#6.
 Appropriately labels the data set with descriptive variable names - using feautures names as DSet names

-#5.
+#7.
 Create a second, independent tidy data set with the average of each variable for each activity and each subject - using dplyr